What is changing and why

 Missing or incorrect waste codes will impact your ability to legally transport or accept that waste type.
 Please contact EPA within 10 business days, after you receive the proposed notice of amendment, to correct any inaccuracies.

-If any of your details are inaccurate or incorrect, please notify EPA at firstname.lastname@example.org by close of business Thursday 6 May 2021.
-If you have any further queries, call EPA contact centre on 1300 372 842.
+If any of your details are inaccurate or incorrect, we had asked that you please notify EPA by close of business Thursday 6 May 2021.
+Contact us at firstname.lastname@example.org if you have any further queries, call EPA contact centre on 1300 372 842.